auggieyd/dbesslnc2.0/data_curated/readme.md

 | **CRISPR casRx:**[^4]|

 - **CRISPR i  :**  Extracting information from the table involves filtering different cell lines according to the columns.
 The criteria for retention are that the `lncRNA gene hit type`columns value must be `lncRNA hit` [^1] and the `screen score` columns value must greater than 7 [^1]and the `ave_Rep1_Rep2|average phenotype of strongest 3 sgRNAs)`column value must be less than 0 (i.e., a value less than 0 indicates that knocking out or interfering with this gene will inhibit cell growth, while a value greater than 0 indicates the opposite).
-   > According to the results provided in Figure 1E of reference[^1], for the MDA-MB-231 and MCF7 cell lines,the `gamma_T0vT20` column is selected.
-For the iPSC cell line and other cell lines,the `gamma_T0vT12`column is selected.
+   > According to the results provided in Fig 1E of reference[^1], for the MDA-MB-231 and MCF7 cell lines, the `gamma_T0vT20` column is selected.
+For the iPSC cell line and other cell lines, the `gamma_T0vT12`column is selected.

   ![image-20241217142938151](./assets/image-20241217142938151.png)